10 Song Collection Early Childhood Music Education Songleading Uncategorized Yom Kippur

 From reimagined traditional hymns and captivating fingerplays for the tiniest of listeners to engaging story-songs about Jonah, there’s a musical experience here for every young listener.
 Whether you’re an educator at a synagogue, a parent looking to instill valuable lessons, or simply someone aiming to make this Yom Kippur special for the children in your life, these songs are sure to leave a lasting imprint.

-Listen to all these songs with my Yom Kippur-ish Songs for Early Childhood Spotify playlist!
+Listen to all these songs with my Yom Kippur-ish Songs for Early Childhood Spotify playlist

-1. Jonah and The Whale – Jeff Klepper
+1. Jonah and The Whale - Jeff Klepper and Jeff Salkin

 I love this song and use it regularly- it makes a great PreK graduation tune!
 This uplifting message is a call to action that is sweet, simple, and soulful.
-Adding the hand movements enhances interactivity..
+Adding the hand movements enhances interactivity.

 The Byrds quoted the Book of Ecclesiastes (Kohelet), which is typically read during Yom Kippur, in this pop song’s lyrics.